ropenttd/suds/README.txt

- rcon           - sends an rcon command to the server players        - lists the clients connected to the server content        - updates the downloaded content from bananas rescan         - rescans the content_download directory for new files.
+ rcon           - sends an rcon command to the server players        - lists the clients connected to the server content        - updates the downloaded content from bananas contentupdate  - performs 'content update'. use this before using the 'content' command rescan         - rescans the content_download directory for new files.
 (May cause users to get disconnected) save           - saves the game to game.sav transfer       - transfers savegame to a web-accessible directory (usage: !transfer number savegame)